Deep Blue versus Garry Kasparov: Game 2

+Deep Blue's first nine moves were from the opening book.
+The next moves were computed based on the extended book.
+After move 19. ...
+Nh4, the game was outside the extended book.

 At the time it was reported that Kasparov missed the fact that after 45...Qe3 46.Qxd6 Re8, Black (Kasparov) can force a draw by perpetual check.
 His friends told him so the next morning.
 They suggested 47.h4 h5, a position after which the black queen can perpetually check White.
-This is possible as Deep Blue moved 44.Kf1 instead of an alternate move of its king.
+This is possible as Deep Blue moved 44.Kf1 instead of an alternative move of its king.
 Regarding the end of game 2 and 44.Kf1 in particular, chess journalist Mig Greengard in the Game Over film states, "It turns out, that the position in, here at the end is actually a draw, and that, one of Deep Blue's final moves was a terrible error, because Deep Blue has two choices here.
 It can move its king here or move its king over here.
 It picked the wrong place to step."
 Another person in that film, four-time US champion Yasser Seirawan, then concludes that "The computer had left its king a little un-defended.
 And Garry could have threatened a perpetual check, not a win but a perpetual check."